Roger D. Craig: Early life and career

-John F. Kennedy assassination
+JFK assassination

 Craig was on duty in Dallas on November 22, 1963 when President Kennedy's motorcade drove through Dealey Plaza at 12:30 pm.
 After hearing shots fired at the President, Craig raced to the grassy knoll where he interviewed several witnesses.
-About ten minutes later, he claimed he heard a "shrill whistle" and saw a man run from behind the Texas School Book Depository (TSBD), down the grassy knoll incline to Elm Street where a "husky looking Latin" was waiting for him in a light-colored Nash Rambler station wagon, with a luggage rack on top.
+About ten minutes later, he heard a "shrill whistle" and saw a man run from behind the Texas School Book Depository (TSBD), down the grassy knoll incline to Elm Street where a "husky looking Latin" was waiting for him in a light-colored Nash Rambler station wagon, with a luggage rack on top.
 The two men hurriedly drove away.

 Craig then joined other officers to search the TSBD.
 At a few minutes after 1:00 pm, he along with Deputy Constable Seymour Weitzman, Deputy Sheriff Eugene Boone, and Deputy Sheriff Luke Mooney found a rifle near the southeast corner of the sixth floor.
 They identified it as a German-made 7.65 caliber Mauser bolt-action model.
 Weitzman and Boone signed affidavits to that effect, and the rifle discovery was announced at a press conference on national TV.
 The type of rifle soon became a point of contention when the FBI revealed that Lee Harvey Oswald owned an Italian Mannlicher-Carcano.
 The Warren Report concluded that the rifle was misidentified by the officers that afternoon and it was in fact a Mannlicher-Carcano, but Craig always insisted it was a Mauser.